yandex-cloud/docs/en/_tutorials/web/prefetch.md

    1. Add the parameters of the object to upload to the configuration file you created in the [bucket creation step](#create-buckets):

+      * `bucket`: The name of the bucket to add the object to `ycprojektblue-storage`.
+      * `key`: The name of the object in the bucket `ycgame-update-v1.1.exe`.
+Required parameter.
+      * `source`: A relative or absolute path to the file that you upload as an object.

+      Example configuration file structure:

       ```
       ...